ryanirl/CraigslistScraper/README.md

 **Note:** CraigslistScraper is for personal use and data science only.

-**Updated (12/26/2023):** Craigslist made a few updates a couple of months ago that broke the previous version of this library.
-The recent are a full refactor on this project, that also fix the changes Craigslist made.
-That said, the new version 1.1.1 is not backwards compatible with the previous version 1.0.1.
+**Updated (12/26/2023):** Craigslist implemented some changes a couple of months ago that broke the previous version of this library.
+The recent updates to this library address these changes.
+That said, it also involved a complete refactor of the library, and the new version 1.1.1 is not backwards compatible with the previous version 1.0.1.

 CraigslistScraper is a lightweight tool for scraping Craigslist.
 Users can define what they would like to search for, then CraigslistScraper can fetch and parse data